jneurock/rocky-codes/src/content/posts/sometimes-function-follows-form.md

 But I failed.

 As I started building, I found myself focusing too much on aesthetics, as usual.
 I started to feel frustrated with myself.
-I asked myself "Why can’t I just write a bunch of content and then build a site around it?
-This is how more productive people do things, right?"
+I asked myself “Why can’t I just write a bunch of content and then build a site around it?
+This is how more productive people do things, right?”

 Then a thought popped into my head that never had in all the years I’ve been creating websites: